French auction

 A French auction (Offre à Prix Minimal, formerly Mise en Vente) is a multiple-price auction used for pricing initial public offerings.

 In this offering, the firm announces a minimum (reserve) price.
 Investors place sealed bids for quantity and price.
 When the bids are in, the firm negotiates a minimum and maximum price with the market regulator (the Société des Bourses Françaises, or SBF).

-Any bid above the maximum price is eliminated as a virtual market order.
+Any bid above the maximum price is eliminated.
 The bidders who bid between the minimum and maximum price are awarded shares on a pro rata basis, each paying the minimum price.

 If demand for the stock is too high, then the IPO may be changed to fixed-price offering.